-The PPO Medicare plans give people much more flexibility when compared to HMO plans.
+The PPO Medicare supplement plans give people much more flexibility when compared to HMO plans.
 You will typically receive a list of preferred providers, but you can use any provider for a slightly elevated cost.
 You also are not required a primary care doctor and will be covered if you see a specialist without a referral.
-This Medicare advantage plan is perfect for people looking for a little more flexibility or if you do not want a primary care specialist.
+If you’re eligible for Medicare advantage plan is perfect for people looking for a little more flexibility or if you do not want a primary care specialist.

 Special Needs Health Plans